GEO & AI Search

 The research shows a clear hierarchy:

 Don't have original research?
 Document your own results.
 Track your experiments.
 Survey your audience.
 The data doesn't need to come from a massive study—it needs to originate from your work and be unavailable elsewhere.
+See the complete content structuring framework for implementation details.

 Semantic Specificity: Why Vague Language Kills Citations